pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

 **Authors:** `Ankith Gunapal`, `Jordi Ramon`, `Marcos Carranza`

 In a previous `tutorial <https://pytorch.org/tutorials/intermediate/torch_export_tutorial.html>`__ , we learnt how to use `torch.export <https://pytorch.org/docs/stable/export.html>`__.
-This tutorial builds on the previous tutorial and explores the process of exporting popular models with code & addresses common challenges one might face with `torch.export`.
+This tutorial expands on the previous one and explores the process of exporting popular models with code, as well as addresses common challenges that may arise with ``torch.export``.

-You will learn how to export models for these usecases
+In this tutorial, you will learn how to export models for these use cases:

 * Video classifier (MViT)
 * Pose Estimation (Yolov11 Pose)
 * Image Captioning (BLIP)
 * Promptable Image Segmentation (SAM2)

-Each of the four models were chosen to demonstrate unique features of `torch.export`, some practical considerations & issues faced in the implementation.
+Each of the four models were chosen to demonstrate unique features of `torch.export`, as well as some practical considerations and issues faced in the implementation.

 Prerequisites
 -------------